axlan/robopenguins-blog/_posts/2019-03-14-laser-stars.md

 Initially I was hoping to just calibrate the servos and draw without any sort of feedback loop.
 However, I realized I wasn't going to have enough stars to make this look particularly good, and getting everything lined up would be very tedious.

 I ended up using [OpenCV](https://opencv.org/) to both track the laser, and localize the camera view.
 For localizing the camera view, I didn't wanted to go with something simple, so I taped QR codes measured out to bound the part of the ceiling I would be drawing on.
+All the OpenCV work was based on other [projects](#reference-projects).

 [<img class="aligncenter size-large" src="{{ site.image_host }}/2019/IMG_20190221_150733.jpg" height="50%" width="50%" alt="" />]({{ site.image_host }}/2019/IMG_20190221_150733.jpg)